mxyang42/mxyang42.github.io/README.md

 # diffgeofall16
-Notes for the Differential Geometry Student Seminar in Fall 2016 at University of Waterloo
+Notes for the Differential Geometry Student Seminar in Fall 2016 at the University of Waterloo